Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

 See the [official specification](https://www.omg.org/spec/DMN/1.0/PDF).

-Within Camunda 7, FEEL can be used in many circumstances to evaluate small script-like expressions.
+Within Flowee BPMS, FEEL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support usage of FEEL.

 <table class="table desc-table">
   <tr>